DeepskyLog/DeepskyLog/README.md

 | http://www.deepskylog.se/ | English |

 If you want to add your own localised version of the DeepskyLog database, please contact us.

+## Leads

++ Development: WimDeMeester
++ Project management: WimDeMeester
++ Testing, issues: TomCorstjens
++ Deepsky database: Ericvdj
++ Documentation: janvanautgaerden
++ Popularisation: ?
++ Translation: ?
++ Vela: WimDeMeester

+If you are interested in helping or taking the lead in one of the categories, just let us know!